fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 #### HTTPS

-For Git over HTTPS the Helm operator offers two ways of providing credentials.
+For Git over HTTPS the Helm Operator offers two ways of providing credentials.

 ##### Per-resource credentials using .chart.secretRef